Dru-Edwards/CAM-OS/ROADMAP.md

 ## Current Status

-The CAM-OS Kernel reached production-ready status with the **v1.1.0** release, representing a complete transformation from the original CAM Protocol into a full-fledged cognitive operating system kernel.
+The CAM-OS Kernel reached production-ready status with the **v2.0.0** release, representing a complete transformation from the original CAM Protocol into a full-fledged cognitive operating system kernel.

 ## Release History

-### v1.1.0 - Production Ready (Current)
+### v2.0.0 - Production Ready (Current)
-**Released**: December 2024
+**Released**: May 2025
 **Status**: ✅ Production Ready

 #### Core Features